Poorest countries can expect vaccines within weeks: WHO | The Asian Age Online, Bangladesh

-The world’s poorest countries can expect to start receiving their first Covid-19 vaccine doses between the end of January and mid-February, the World Health Organization said Thursday.
+The world's poorest countries can expect to start receiving their first Covid-19 vaccine doses between the end of January and mid-February, the World Health Organization said Thursday, reports AFP.

-Vaccination is already under way in some of the world’s wealthiest nations, including the United States, Britain, European Union countries and Canada.

 Leave Your Comments